 To prevent and treat constipation:

 - Eat more fiber.
-Foods that are high in fiber, like fruits, vegetables, and whole-grain bread, can help prevent constipation.
-Fiber can't be digested, so it helps clean out the intestines by moving the bowels along, while a diet full of fatty, sugary, or starchy foods can slow the bowels down.
-Try getting more fiber in your diet by eating fresh fruits like pears, apples (with the skin), oranges, and ripe bananas, or dried fruits like prunes.
+Eating high-fiber foods, like fruits, vegetables, and whole-grain bread, can help prevent constipation.
+Fiber can't be digested, so it helps clean out the intestines by moving the bowels along.
+A diet full of fatty, sugary, or starchy foods can slow the bowels down.
+To get more fiber in your diet, try fresh fruits like pears, apples (with the skin), oranges, and ripe bananas, or dried fruits like prunes.
 Other high-fiber foods include beans, oatmeal, whole-grain breads, and popcorn.

 - Make sure you get enough exercise.
 Physical activity helps move food through the digestive system and nudges the bowels into action, so be sure to get plenty of exercise.
 It can be as simple as playing catch, cycling, or shooting a few hoops.

-- Develop a regular meal schedule.
-Since eating is a natural stimulant for the bowels, regular meals may help you develop routine bowel habits.
-If necessary, schedule breakfast a little earlier to give yourself a chance for a relaxed visit to the bathroom before school.
+- Set a regular meal schedule.
+Eating is a natural stimulant for the bowels, so regular meals may help you develop routine bowel habits.
+You might schedule breakfast a little earlier to give yourself a chance for a relaxed visit to the bathroom before school.

 - Get into the habit of going.
 Maybe you don't want to use the bathroom at school, or maybe you just don't want to stop what you're doing right then.
-But if you make a habit of ignoring your body's signals that it's time to go, it can be tougher to go later on.
+But ignoring your body's signals that it's time to go can make it harder to go later on.

 Some medical conditions — like diabetes, lupus, or problems with the thyroid gland — also can cause constipation.
 If you're worried that your constipation is a sign of something else, talk to your parents and your doctor.